ObjectModules/deploy/[Mapping]-Merging.md

 </table>
 #Merging

 Here we will explain about the employment in our concept.
 Please be prepared your self as this section is the hardest part to follow.

 Here we do our best to explain as you might get confused.

-We recommend you to make clear your self to our [[previous section|[Mapping]-Employment]] in order to get easier on following this section.
+However we recommend you to make clear your self to our [[previous section|[Mapping]-Employment]] in order to get easier on following this section.

 ![Flow](https://hyipworld.github.io/images/github/doc/figure10.png)